voxel51/eta/docs/pipelines_dev_guide.md

 #### Pipeline build requests

 Pipeline build requests provide a JSON format that can be used to request that a given pipeline be run on some given input data(s).
-The generaal syntax for pipeline build requests is:
+The general syntax for pipeline build requests is:

 ```json